fibercrypto/skycoin-wiki/Wallet-File-Formats-and-Types.md

 Deterministic wallets can be created and managed from the web UI.

+Keypairs are saved as an array in an `entries` field in the wallet JSON data.
+A deterministic wallet with an empty or missing `entries` array is invalid.

 #### How to manage a deterministic wallet from the cli

 *Note: do not perform cli operations on a wallet file while it is loaded in the Skycoin daemon or client wallet software, as this can cause data loss*